Create new questions and guidelines in the conversation guide

 Example Question: "On what date was the device delivered?"

-Once you have created your questions and templates, you can simply drag and drop them in the list to the desired order.
-This way, you control the logical flow of the conversation according to your preferences.
+Once you have created your questions and instructions, you can easily arrange them in the list by dragging and dropping them into the desired order.
+This allows you to control the logical flow of the conversation according to your preferences.

-By combining scenarios with these specific question types, you create a highly efficient, tailored "interview".
-You ensure that you get exactly the information you need from every important call – and all in a perfectly structured format.
+By combining scenarios with these specific question types, you create a highly efficient, customized "interview".
+You ensure that you get all the essential information from each important call – and in a perfectly structured format.

 Your Safina Team